xma711/notebook/cloud_computing/README.md

 PaaS: platform as a service. example: Heroku, which works on top of aws

-SaaS: software as a service. example: google docs, microsoft online office.
+SaaS: software as a service. example: google docs, Microsoft online office.